 - continued to develop an electronic repository for agency training materials, eliminating the need for hardcopy distribution of these products; - informed employees about public transportation options that have been implemented and will continue to develop as a result of the opening of the McLean and Reston Metrorail stations and area bus routes; - supported and promoted green commuting by encouraging employees to participate in local "Bike to Work Day" events; - leveraged the services of UNICOR to recycle our obsolete computer and office equipment; - leveraged our investments in video-conferencing and improved communication technologies to reduce the need for employee travel between headquarters and our four field offices.
-We also expanded the use of video-conferencing with the Farm Credit System associations and banks that we regulate to reduce the necessity for onsite work and briefings; and, - informed the Farm Credit System associations and banks about the effect of climate change on the farming industry.
+We also expanded the use of video-conferencing with the Farm Credit System and the associations and banks that we regulate to reduce the necessity for onsite work and briefings; and - informed the Farm Credit System associations and banks about the effect of climate change on the farming industry.

-FCA's Vision for FY 2015
+FCA's Vision for 2016

-In FY 2015, we will continue to focus our efforts on reducing the agency's carbon footprint.
+In Fiscal Year 2016, we will continue to focus our efforts on reducing the FCA's carbon footprint.
 We will:

-- promote the use of public transportation, as we expect more commuting options to be available to employees as Metro and the Fairfax Connector transportation systems expand in the McLean area.
-As part of this initiative, we recently issued a policy change that allows paid interns to participate in the transit subsidy program. - encourage regularly-scheduled telecommuting by agency employees when it is feasible. - review leases as they expire and encourage the Farm Credit System Building Association to adhere to initiatives set forth in the policy objectives. - monitor the agency's vulnerability to climate change by reviewing official studies/reports and acting on any information that would affect FCA operations. - continue to invest in the roll-out of an electronic recordkeeping system that will reduce the need for hardcopy files.
+- promote the use of public transportation, as we expect more commuting options to be available to employees as the Metro and Fairfax Connector transportation systems expand in the McLean area; - encourage regularly-scheduled telecommuting by agency employees when it is feasible; - review leases as they expire and encourage the Farm Credit System Building Association to adhere to initiatives and strategies set forth in Executive Order 13693; - monitor the agency's vulnerability to climate change by reviewing official studies/reports and acting on any information that would affect FCA operations; - continue to invest in the selection and implementation of an agency-wide electronic recordkeeping system that will reduce the need for paper files and office storage space; and - promote the use of the Skype feature on new agency laptops rolled out in early-2016 to allow better collaboration and to eliminate the need for business travel between offices.

 TABLE 1: SIZE AND SCOPE OF AGENCY OPERATIONS

-Agency Size and Scope FY 2014 Total Number of Employees as Reported in the President's Budget 278 Total Acres of Land Managed 0 Total Number of Facilities Owned 0 Total Number of Facilities Leased (GSA and Non-GSA lease) 0 Total Facility Gross Square Feet (GSF) 136,200 Operates in Number of Locations Throughout U.S. 6 Operates in Number of Locations Outside of U.S. 0 Total Number of Fleet Vehicles Owned 1 Total Number of Fleet Vehicles Leased 0
+Agency Size and Scope FY 2015

+Total Number of Employees as Reported in the President's Budget 276

+Total Acres of Land Managed 0

+Total Number of Facilities Owned 0

+Total Number of Facilities Leased (GSA and Non-GSA lease) 0

+Total Facility Gross Square Feet (GSF) 136,200

+Operates in Number of Locations Throughout U.S. 6

+Operates in Number of Locations Outside of U.S. 0

+Total Number of Fleet Vehicles Owned 1

+Total Number of Fleet Vehicles Leased 0

 Note: E.O.
-13514 requires each agency to establish a scope 3 GHG reduction target for FY2020.
-The FY2020 target for this agency is 10% compared to the FY2008 baseline.
-The red bar represents the agency's FY2008 baseline.
-The green bar represents the FY2020 target reduction.
-The blue bars show actual status in relationship to the target.
-The percentage on each bar shows the reduction or increase from the FY2008 baseline.
+13693 requires that each agency establish a Scope 3 GHG reduction target for FY 2025.
+The FY 2025 target for the Farm Credit Administration is 25% compared to the FY2008 baseline.
+The red bar represents the agency's FY 2008 baseline.
+The blue bar represents the FY 2025 target reduction.
+The green bars show actual yearly status in relationship to the target.
+The percentage on each bar shows the reduction or increase from the FY 2008 baseline.
 A negative percentage reflects an increase in Scope 3 GHG emissions.